Students and Parents,

 - Packing list

 Students will need to bring their own bed linens (pillow & sleeping bag are suggested) as well as clothing for February weather conditions.
 Students should expect to be outside during the daylight hours, rain or shine.
 A waterproof or water resistant outer layer is a must, as well as appropriate footwear.
 Hiking boots/shoes are ideal for keeping feet warm and dry - and not brand new ones!
 Walking for hours in brand new hiking shoes will not make for an enjoyable experience.
 Students who want to attend but don't have the necessary outdoor wear should talk to their teacher about borrowing extras.
 We can help!
 Clothing shouldn't restrict a student from going.

-The cost of the trip per student is $240 and includes all meals and snacks from the time of arrival around noon on February 21 and until leaving around noon on February 23 (returning to JHS around 3 PM).
+The cost of the trip per student is $246 and includes all meals and snacks from the time of arrival around noon on February 20 and until leaving around noon on February 22 (returning to JHS around 3 PM).
 The fee can be paid at the ASB Office (checks made out to JHS).
 It is first come, first serve.
-A spot is secured by submitting all field trip paperwork to the teacher and paying the fee at the ASB Office.
+A spot is secured by submitting all field trip paperwork to the APES teacher and paying the fee at the ASB Office.

-The field trip paperwork that must be submitted to your student’s teacher is attached in the packet that was sent home.
-It is due no later than 2:30 PM on 25 January 2018:
+The field trip paperwork that must be submitted to your student’s teacher is attached and due no later than 2:30 PM on 23 January 2019:

 - Informed Consent form for Everett Public Schools